czhd-create/TextMiningwithR/README.md

 11 December 2024 : \
 This repo was created for any one who is learning text mining.
 A good resource to start is "Text Mining with R" (2017-06-08 First Release), but the original R codes had some errors.
+I added comments to code which helped in my understanding of text mining.

-You can find the latest code on the author David's GitHub page (https://github.com/dgrtwo/tidy-text-mining).
-Here, I update the book's code.
+You can also find the latest code on the author David's GitHub page (https://github.com/dgrtwo/tidy-text-mining).

 1. The work by Julia Silge and David Robinson is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 United States License.
 To find out more, go to: https://creativecommons.org/licenses/by-nc-sa/3.0/us/